 However, while our home planet sits lush, fertile, and brimming with oceans and various forms of life, Venus is the hottest planet in the solar system.
 Its barren wasteland of rock and lava flows with atmospheric temperatures that can melt lead.

 The carbon dioxide surrounding the planet has caused a runaway greenhouse effect as it traps the heat from our sun within the planet’s atmosphere.
 The resulting temperatures can hover around 900°F on its dry, rocky surface.

 While Venus is a sight to behold in the night sky, it is perpetually covered in the thick clouds of its atmosphere.
 These clouds reflect over two-thirds of the sunlight hitting their surface.

 Combine that reflectivity with the short distance from Earth to Venus, just 24 million miles at its closest and 162 million miles at its furthest, and you see why the planet appears so bright.

 The positive side of this brightness, which can reach an apparent magnitude of -4.9, and never dimmer than -3.0, is that you can’t fail to find the planet when it’s out.

 The downside of all that thick cloud is that it’s impossible to see any surface features on Venus.
 What we can observe is the waxing and waning disc, which we’ll come back to in more detail, shortly.

 When Is Venus Visible?

 Venus is almost exclusively seen as either a morning or evening ‘star’.
-It is closer to the sun than we are and so, on its journey around our star, we can only see it when it is off to side of the sun from our perspective.
+It is closer to the sun than we are and so, on its journey around our star, we can only see it when it is off to the side of the Sun from our perspective.

-The effect of that is to place Venus always quite close to the sun – but not as markedly as little Mercury.
-Venus is either seen low over the horizon towards the east before sunrise, or towards the west after sunset.
+The effect of that is to place Venus always quite close to the Sun – but not as markedly as little Mercury – so we either see it low over the horizon towards the east before sunrise or towards the west after sunset.